Gianlucca123/Vision-LLM-MINA/VILA_.md

 ---

-Ce guide fournit une procédure claire pour utiliser **VILA** sur la **Jetson Orin Nano**.
-Pour plus de détails, reportez-vous à la documentation officielle de NVIDIA.
+This guide provides a clear procedure for using **VILA** on the **Jetson Orin Nano**.
+For more details, refer to the official NVIDIA documentation.